masashitanimura/2.0/pages/api/listStreamsIds.md

 The JSON response contains the following details:

-- data – Contains an array of IDs (integers) for theactive streams
+- data – Contains an array of IDs (integers) for the active streams
 - description – Describes the result of parsing/executing the command
 - status – **SUCCESS** if the command was parsed and executed successfully, **FAIL** if not.